Sheridan Voysey

 • Beside Mary is a tiny Pope Leo XIII offering Jesus a globe of the world, a symbol of the entire human family.
 Directly behind him are representatives of the world’s five continents (France has traditionally counted five continents), all in cultural dress.
 And behind them are various Catholic popes and cardinals – all in a state of reverence.

-• To the right of Jesus stands the Archangel Michael and, beside him, Joan of Arc, representing France, who offers her crown back to Jesus.
+• To the right of Jesus stands the Archangel Michael and, beside him, Joan of Arc with her sword, and a white-gowned ‘France incarnate’ offering her crown back to Jesus.
 Members of French royalty and government, and some cardinals particularly connected with the Basilica’s creation, stand or kneel behind her.

 • In the heavens on our left, biblical saints Peter, John and Paul are joined by saints ‘of the world’: Augustine, Dominique, Francis of Assisi, Ignatius of Loyola, Ignatius of Antioch, Agnes, Gertrude, Catherine of Sienna, Rose of Lima and Theresa of Avila.